ernsch777/Personal-Portfolio/README.md

-Future improvements and features list:
+Future improvements, new features, and known bugs list:
-1) add flashing down arrows to each section
+1) Add flashing down arrows to each section.
-2) add title bar motion for each section
+2) Add title bar motion when each section becomes visible.
-3) add more of my work to the projects section
+3) Add more of my work to the projects section.
+4) Project work card not centered between 360 and 375 px width screens.
+So looks great on Iphone but a little off on some Samsungs.